Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Problems with either of these may mean you have infertility.
 Below are some of the main causes of male infertility.

-Problems with the making healthy sperm are the most common causes of male infertility.
+Problems with making healthy sperm are the most common causes of male infertility.
 Sperm may be immature, abnormally shaped, or unable to swim.
 In some cases, you may not have enough sperm.
 Or you may not make any sperm.
 This problem may be caused by many different conditions, including:

 Anything that blocks the genital tract can stop the flow of semen.
 This could be a genetic or birth defect.
 Infection or inflammation from a sexually transmitted disease can also block semen.
 Other causes include scar tissue from surgery or twisted, swollen veins in the scrotum.